mitmedialab/PRG-Group-Map/README.md

 #### File explorer
 All of the files included in the project will be displayed in the panel on the left.
     - You can open them by either clicking on their name directly, or by selecting `Open File` in the File menu (accessed through the "hamburger" menu in the top left)

+You will mainly be expected to edit files contained with the `people/` and `categories/` directories, which contain files responsible for defining (information about) nodes in the group map/graph.

 ### Where you come in